kevinslin/open-cdk/README.md

 ## Legend
 - 🔸 A gotcha, limitation, or quirk
-- 🚧  Areas where correction or improvement are needed (possibly with link to an issue — do help!)
+- 🚧  Areas where correction or improvement are needed
-- 🍅 Opinionated solution and might not apply to all cases
 - 🔦 Hard to find feature
 - 🚪 Third party library or service solutions

 ---